-- an option to Mr. Lacovara to purchase an aggregate of 250,000 shares of common stock; - an option to Mr. Pearson to purchase 250,000 shares of common stock; - an option to Mr. Kratzman to purchase 150,000 shares of common stock; - an option to Mr. Wirth to purchase 150,000 shares of common stock; - an option to Mr. Corless to purchase 100,000 shares of common stock; - an option to Mr. Kohlberg to purchase 5,000 shares of common stock; and - an option to Mr. Frieder to purchase 5,000 shares of common stock.
+- an option to Mr. Lacovara to purchase an aggregate of 250,000 shares of common stock; - an option to Mr. Pearson to purchase 250,000 shares of common stock; - an option to Mr. Kratzman to purchase 150,000 shares of common stock; - an option to Mr. Wirth to purchase 150,000 shares of common stock; - $\bullet \quad$ an option to Mr. Corless to purchase 100,000 shares of common stock; - an option to Mr. Kohlberg to purchase 5,000 shares of common stock; and - an option to Mr. Frieder to purchase 5,000 shares of common stock.

 The exercise price per share for all such options will be equal to the public offering price of our common stock in this offering.
 Including the foregoing anticipated grants, the outstanding options granted to our executive officers and other employees will represent approximately 5% of our fully-diluted equity capitalization following completion of this offering.
 We expect that, subject to compliance with applicable regulations governing BDCs, we will grant additional awards to our officers and employees following the closing of this offering.
-The options granted to our executive officers and employees in connection with this offering (including those granted following the closing of this offering described in the preceding sentence) will generally vest over three or four years.
+The options granted to our executive officers and employees in connection with this offering (as well as those granted following the closing of this offering described in the preceding sentence) will generally vest over three or four years and the options granted to Messrs.
+Kohlberg, Frieder and Lacovara in connection with this offering will vest over two years.
 We expect that, subject to our receipt of exemptive relief from the SEC, we will grant options to our independent directors which will generally vest over two years.

 Under current SEC rules and regulations applicable to BDCs, a BDC may not grant options to directors who are not officers or employees of the BDC.
-In connection with this offering, we expect to apply for exemptive relief from the SEC to permit us to grant options to purchase shares of our common stock to our independent directors as a portion of their compensation for service on our Board of Directors.
+Following completion of this offering, we expect to apply for exemptive relief from the SEC to permit us to grant options to purchase shares of our common stock to our independent directors as a portion of their compensation for service on our Board of Directors.
 Similarly, under the 1940 Act, BDCs cannot issue stock for services.
-In connection with this offering, we expect to apply for exemptive relief from the SEC to permit us to grant restricted stock or other non-option stockbased compensation in exchange for or in recognition of services.
+Following completion of this offering, we expect to apply for exemptive relief from the SEC to permit us to grant restricted stock or other non-option stock-based compensation in exchange for or in recognition of services.
 We cannot provide any assurance that we will receive the exemptive relief from the SEC in either case.